 Traditional sources for vital statistics are the Civil Registration System (birth and death registration system) and population census.
 The Civil Registration System in Pakistan, as in several other developing countries appears to be highly deficient and inadequate to provide reliable birth and death statistics.

-In the absence of efficient civil registration system and inability of decennial censuses to provide birth and death statistics, during the intercensal periods, several demographic surveys have been undertaken by the Federal Bureau of Statistics in the country since, early sixties either independently or in collaboration with other organizations.
+In the absence of efficient civil registration system and inability of decennial census to provide birth and death statistics, during the intercensal periods, several demographic surveys have been undertaken by the Federal Bureau of Statistics in the country since, early sixties either independently or in collaboration with other organizations.
 The latest series of demographic surveys, known as Pakistan Demographic Survey (PDS) was launched in 1984.
-This report pertains to the data collected through PDS during 2001.
+This report pertains to the data collected through PDS during 2003.

 The main objectives of the PDS survey are :-

 - to collect statistics of births and deaths in order to arrive at various measures of fertility and mortality for Pakistan and its four provinces separately for rural and urban areas;

 - to estimate current rate of natural increase of population at national and provincial level.